Cazure8/voiceguard-subnet/README.md

 Voice Guard Subnet aims to resolve these issues through the power of decentralization.
 This subnet offers robust voice fake detection through model fine-tuning competitions and provides high-speed, accurate transcriptions for YouTube videos.
 Additionally, it offers a specialized database for training voice deepfake detection models.
 In the audio AI field, preparing datasets has been a significant challenge, but by harnessing Bittensor's decentralization power, we are resolving that problem together with the best model generation.

+**IMPORTANT NOTICE**
+Until our subnet is fully supported by enough miners and we have accumulated sufficient datasets, the model competition feature will remain disabled.

 ## Key Features